-This guide is intended to assist GMI Partners or other stakeholders in the development of GMI Sector Action Plans, which ultimately should provide data and information that guides the development of an overarching GMI Partner Action Plan.
-The following list of suggested topic areas includes common elements across all the GMI sectors and is recommended for analysis and inclusion as you develop and/or refine existing sector-specific methane action plans.
+This guide is intended to assist GMI Partners or other stakeholders in the development of Global Methane Initiative Sector Action Plans which ultimately should provide data and information that guides development of an overarching Country Methane Action Plan.
+As stated in the Global Methane International (GMI) Terms of Reference, "Action plans can be useful tools in advancing project implementation, facilitating investment, and creating appropriate policy frameworks that support methane abatement, recovery, and use."
+The following list of suggested topic areas include common elements across all the GMI sectors and are recommended for analysis and inclusion as you develop sector specific methane action plans.
 This outline should be considered as a guide to help you think of what elements to include with your plans - Partner countries can include more or less elements and are free to format their plans in a way that best fits their information.
-As you know, sector action plans have been an important ongoing component of the Subcommittee work under the GMI and many countries have completed these for different sectors.
-If you have already developed sector plans, consider updating or modifying them as your program evolves.
+If you have already developed any sector-specific action plans, consider updating our modifying them as your program evolves.

-1) Country Background and Overview of Methane Emissions
+1) Country Background and overview of Methane Emissions

 Provide an introduction and overview of your country.
-Specifically look to provide developers, decision-makers, investors and others with a background on the sector-specific methane reduction opportunities, as well as background regarding the scale and the sources of methane emissions within your country.
-The introduction can include general information on the country, the climate, geography and other interesting information that may be relevant to better understand methane sources within the country.
+Specifically look to provide developers, decision-makers, investors and others with a background on the sector specific methane reduction opportunities, background on the scale of emissions and the sources within your country is important.
+Introduction can include general information on the country, the climate, geography and other interesting information that may be relevant to better understand methane sources within the country.
 If methane emission information is not immediately available, some general estimates may be possible using international studies such as EPA's study titled: Global Anthropogenic Emissions of Non-CO2 Greenhouse Gases: 1990-2020 (EPA Report 430-R-06-003) - available at: www.epa.gov/climatechange/economics/international.html